Pfizer says its antiviral pill slashes risk of severe COVID-19 by 89% - Up News Info

 Article content

 Pfizer’s pill, with the brand name Paxlovid, could secure U.S. regulatory approval by the end of the year.
-The Pfizer trial was stopped early due to its high success rate.
-Full trial data is not yet available from either company.
+Pfizer said it plans to submit interim trial results to the Food and Drug Administration (FDA) before the Nov.
+25 U.S. Thanksgiving holiday.
+The trial was stopped early due to its high success rate.

-President Joe Biden said the U.S. government has secured millions of doses of the Pfizer drug.
+President Joe Biden said the U.S. government has secured millions of doses of Pfizer’s drug.

 “If authorized by the FDA we may soon have pills that treat the virus in those who become infected,” Biden said.
 “The therapy would be another tool in our toolbox to protect people from the worst outcomes of COVID.”

-Shares in Pfizer, which also makes one of the mostly widely used COVID-19 vaccines, were up 9% to $47.82, while Merck’s were down 9.3% to $82.09.
-Shares of vaccine makers took a hit, with Moderna Inc, Pfizer’s German partner BioNTech SE and Novavax all down 13-21%.
+Shares in Pfizer, which also makes one of the mostly widely used COVID-19 vaccines, rose 11% to close at $48.61.
+Merck’s fell 10% to close at $81.61.
+Shares of vaccine makers took a hit, with Moderna Inc, Pfizer’s German partner BioNTech SE and Novavax all down 11-21%.

 Advertisement